Beginners Guide: Realistic Pencil Drawing

 Brightness values play a crucial role in creating the illusion of depth and three-dimensional forms on a two-dimensional surface.

-The amount of pressure applied on the pencil determines the brightness value.
+The amount of pressure applied with a pencil determines the brightness value.
 More pressure will create a darker value and less pressure will create a lighter value.

 In addition, it is recommended to use a number of drawing pencils with different darkness levels for different brightness values.